MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/tasks/er-import-configuration-lifecycle-services.md

     * Open the list of repositories for the 'Litware, Inc.' configuration provider.
 2. Click Repositories.
 3. Click Open.
     * Select the LCS repository and open it.
+You must have [access](#accessconditions) to the LCS project the asset library od which is accessed by the selected ER repository.
 4. In the list, mark the selected row.
     * Select the first version of the 'Sample model configuration' in the versions list.
 5. Click Import.